lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## better defining roles in projects
 - what do different kinds of participants 'look' like?

+## Public Times, Public Places
+when and where to coordinate on decisions

 ## Cyclic Condition Regimes
 - seasons